zznature/Python_Basics/README.md

 It is intended to summarize the basic concepts and syntax in Python in case I would look up.
 And most importantly I am trying to demonstrate the basic principle for Python programming.

-**Principles:**
+**Constucting Principles:**

-How the values are created, represented, changed and saved?
+How the values are created, represented, changed and stored?

+It consists of building abstractions of data and functions.

+**Organising Principles:**

+How to organise the program structure?

+Interpretation?
 Debugging?

 **Main Learing materials:**